Tal21/candycrush/README.md

 May 24: (BOTH NICKO AND TALIA) Fully understood how to git merge.
 Also made all the files needed for the project and started to write code in the setup (background)

+May 25:

+Nicko- I finished the setup of game class and started the methods.
+Talia- Finished candy class